 If you must use a shovel, use a rubber-edge one.
-Avoid shovels with metal blades which can scratch or even chip your pavers.
+Avoid shovels with metal blades that can scratch or even chip your pavers.
 This will help avoid cracking or damaging your hardscape.
-Ideally, use a snow blower rather than shovel if at all possible.
+Ideally, use a snow blower rather than a shovel if at all possible.
 Don’t blow away snow on top of your pavers or patios though as this will cause undue pressure on them.

 Clear All Drains

 Keep all outdoor drains clear and open so that snow and debris don’t pile up on top of your pavers.

 Take these simple steps to protect your hardscapes this winter so that when spring does arrive you are ready to enjoy your patio and your outdoor living space.

 Don’t have a patio yet?
 Contact our Custom Landscape Division to get a quote for your next hardscape project.